Air Purifier - From A to Z: The Complete Beginners Guide

 CARB also has a list of potentially dangerous products that emit higher levels of ozone.
 Some air cleaners on this list include Air Oasis 3000 Xtreme G3, Alpine Air Living Air Classic and Surround Air Multi-Tech II XJ-3000D.

 What is it like to work in a room with an air purifier?

-In the US, we are concerned mostly with asthma and allergens.
+In our US offices, we are concerned mostly with asthma and allergens.
 We run EJ air cleaners on a middle fan speed.
 Since we use a German motor at this fan speed it is quiet.
 After a day or two of working you don't even notice that it's running.
-We use true HEPA filters and activated carbon without any off-gasing glues so it has no odors.
+We use real HEPA filters and activated carbon without any off-gasing glues so it has no odors.
 The air is clean and fresh.

 The US National Institutes of Health (NIH) did a study that showed better indoor air quality can result in 6%-9% higher worker productivity.
 This may not sound like a lot.
 But employee salaries make up 90% of costs in an office so a 6–9% productivity improvement adds up to a lot.

 To learn more about our air purifiers, here are the 5 reasons to buy Oransi.

 - Better filters